Nebulaevo/Paon/documentation/references/site-files.md

 ## `router.tsx`

-File defining all the Router settings that are imported by the root `app.tsx` file to build the client side router.
+File defining all the Router settings.
+(imported in `app.tsx` file to setup the router component.)

+see [Router](/documentation/ressources/router.md) for more details.

 ### pages